mherrmann/fbs/README.md

 for Windows, etc.

-In recent years, [Electron](https://electronjs.org/) has seen a lot of interest as a platform for cross-platform desktop apps.
+In recent years, [Electron](https://electronjs.org/) has seen a lot of interest as a technology for creating cross-platform desktop apps.
 The problem is, it is very resource intensive and its performance is not good enough for many use cases.

 An alternative to Electron is [Qt](https://www.qt.io).
 It has been around for many more years and can be much faster than Electron.
 Qt is written in C++, but